11 AWS Cost Optimization Tools Tested in 2026

 CostPatrol sweet spot

 Enough spend that 27% waste = $1,350-$13,500/mo.
 Too small for enterprise tools.
 Too expensive to ignore.
-One missed resource costs more than a year of CostPatrol.
+Free tier covers accounts under $5K/mo.
+One missed idle RDS instance costs more than a year of Pro.
 (Flexera 2025)

 CostPatrol or mid-tier enterprise